Mackeson & Co was the first brewery to introduce milk stout.

 Henry and George Lawrie Mackeson sold their shareholdings to H & G Simonds, a large brewery based in Reading, in 1920.
 The two brothers took the opportunity to enter into retirement.

-Mackeson was a well-established brand throughout Kent and the brewery employed 120 people by 1929.
+Mackeson became a well-established brand throughout Kent.
+The brewery employed 120 people by 1929.

 Whitbread, a large London brewer, acquired Mackeson & Co in 1929.
 Simonds sold up as the offer price was simply too good to refuse.